Just arrived? Read from the beginning here.

 The wake.
 Wailing.
 Rain.
 The body lies on a bench, cleaned and wearing plain white robes and a woven belt.
 All mirrors in the castle are veiled in black.

 Sonya and Liev keep vigil as others come and go.
 She bandages his bruised wrist.

 EXT. / INT.
 DOLINA FIELDS.
 DAY.

 Rain and mud.
-Old mounds and less old stone tombs.
+Old mounds and less old stone tombs and headstones.
 Skomorokh bold in the distance.
 A mournful funeral procession to —

 A leaking roof.